 Was the benchmark met?
 Is there a policy or program in place?
 Is it mandatory, voluntary, or neither?
-Final grade Somewhat No D+
+Final grade Not at all F

-- 1. High costs associated with the transportation, storage, and distribution of food in isolated Northern communities negatively impact the availability and accessibility of perishable healthy foods (Council of Canadian Academies, 2014).
+- 1. Alberta has no initiatives to increase the availability and affordability of nutritious foods in remote and northern areas, or for vulnerable communities (Pan Canadian Public Health Network, 2013).
+High costs associated with the transportation, storage, and distribution of food in isolated Northern communities negatively impact the availability and accessibility of perishable healthy foods (Council of Canadian Academies, 2014).
 In Northern Canada, feeding a family costs twice as much as it does further south (Veeraraghavan et al., 2016).
-At the provincial level, Alberta has no initiatives to increase the availability and affordability of nutritious foods in remote and northern areas, or for vulnerable communities (Pan Canadian Public Health Network, 2013).
-Considering the most recently available rate of household food insecurity is 13.9% (Tarasuk, 2019), the province is clearly failing to provide universal access to healthy food. - 2.
+Considering the most recently available overall rate of household food insecurity in Alberta is 12.9% (Tarasuk & Mitchell, 2020), the province is clearly failing to provide universal access to healthy food. - 2.
 To help address this problem, the Government of Canada's subsidy program, Nutrition North Canada(NNC), was launched in 2011 (First Nations and Inuit Health, Health Canada, 2016) with the aim of bringing healthy perishable food to isolated Northern communities (Government of Canada, 2016a).
-The subsidies are transferred directly to retailers and suppliers registered with the program, who are accountable for passing the subsidy on to consumers.
+The subsidies are transferred directly to retailers and suppliers registered with the program, who pass the subsidy on to consumers (Naylor et al, 2020).
 Northerners benefit from the subsidy when they buy subsidized items from retailers in their community.
 The program subsidizes a variety of perishable healthy foods including items that are fresh, frozen, or refrigerated; have a shelf life of less than one year; or must be shipped by air.
 A higher subsidy level applies to the most nutritious perishable foods (e.g. fresh fruit, frozen vegetables, bread, meat, milk, and eggs), while a lower subsidy level applies to other eligible foods (e.g., crackers, ice cream, and combination foods such as pizza and lasagna) (Government of Canada, 2016a).
 Fort Chipewyan is the only Alberta community currently eligible for the Nutrition North Canada Program.